Dark Lunacy: The Diarist and lineup changes (2006 – early 2010)

 In 2006, Baijkal and Imer left the band for personal issues, but not before releasing The Diarist, Dark Lunacy's third album.
-This record is a concept album that deals with the 900-days siege occurred in Leningrad (St. Petersburg) during the Second World War.
-It is less orchestral than the previous release, and it shows artistical and technical maturity, combining powerful and sharp guitar riffs with melodies full of pathos, anger and solemnity.
+This record is a concept album that deals with the 900-days siege of Leningrad (St. Petersburg) during the Second World War.
+It is less orchestral than the previous release, and it shows artistic and technical maturity, combining powerful and sharp guitar riffs with melodies full of pathos, anger and solemnity.
 In the same year, Mary Ann and Mathias join the band, allowing it to go on with its live activity.
 In Fall 2007, Baijkal and Imer rejoined the band, while Mathias left and Mary Ann played the rhythm guitar.
 In 2009, Enomys left the band for personal issues.
 Shortly after, Simon officially joined the band as a guitarist.
 Another drastic revolution in the lineup occurred in 2010: Alessandro Vagnoni (drums) and Daniele Galassi (guitar) from Infernal Poetry joined the band, together with Claudio Cinquegrana (guitar) and Andy Marchini (bass), from Sadist.